Pork shoulder is one of the classic cuts of meat that everybody enjoys, especially during these hot summer months.

 However, not many appliances can do it better than a Traeger grill with its versatile cooking.

 You can make any recipe with a Traeger grill because of its versatility.
-A Traeger grill can roast, grill, bake, and smoke food along with other functions that you can use on any recipe.

 So when it comes to cooking pork shoulders, you can be sure that Traeger has got you covered.